gauntface/web-push-book/src/_content/chapter-05/04-common-notification-patterns.md

 The nice thing with this approach is that if your user witnesses the notifications appearing one over the other, it'll look / feel more cohesive than just replacing with the latest message.

-## The Exception to Showing a Notification

-Throughout this book I've been stating that you **must** show a notification when you receive a push and this is true *except* for one scenario, at least until the [Budget API](https://beverloo.github.io/budget-api/) is spec'd and implemented.

-The exception is that *if* the user has your site open and currently focused, you don't have to show a notification.

-You could basically use the following code to detect if you need to show a notification or not:

-<% include('../../demo/web-app/notification-behavior/service-worker.js', 'showNotificationRequired') %>

-When a push message is received we would get the current window clients, check if any of the window clients are focused and if one of them is, we don't need to show a notification.

 ## Message Page from a Push Event